 Dedicated to evolving as the leading language advocate in the humanitarian sector, Translators without Borders is committed to upgrading our translation services, using our ‘Kató’ platform (formerly known as the Workspace), to meet greater demand and accommodate a bigger community.
 We are also beginning to execute the TWB 2020 program in which we will train many more translators around the world, proactively activate in crises, and increase access to health and education information in remote parts of the world.
 This growth requires a measured approach with a mix of funding and careful management.
 We have attempted to answer questions about this shift here.
 If you have further questions, do not hesitate to email our Executive Director, Aimee Ansari, at firstname.lastname@example.org.

-Kató will be receiving a number of key upgrades and new features.
-In the area of translation tools, we are working to incorporate translation memory, support for terminologies, machine translation and improved quality assurance.
+In 2017 Kató received a number of key upgrades and new features.
+In the area of translation tools, we have worked to incorporate translation memory, support for terminologies, machine translation and improved quality assurance.
 We are improving the interface for partners and translators, and we are requiring increased evidence from our partners that the work we did makes an actual impact for affected populations.
-We also are working to add community levels over the next year, allowing us to realize our goal of working with students and newly educated translators.
+We also are working to add community levels, allowing us to realize our goal of working with students and newly educated translators.

 What are NGOs allowed to post in Kató?